 - 5) What is the typical work schedule for a Newborn Care Specialist?

-As a full time Newborn Care Specialist your schedule is usually in 8 hour shifts, day or night, or you may also be requested to work 24-hour shifts, either 5 or 7 days a week.
+As a full time Newborn Care Specialist your schedule is usually in 8-10 hour shifts, day or night, or you may also be requested to work 24-hour shifts, either 5 or 7 days a week.
 There are also some families that require assistance on a part-time basis and that can include 5 days a week for a minimum of 4 hours or more, or a full 8 hour day or night shift for 2, 3 or 4 days a week.
-Newborn Care Specialists usually work a minimum of 2 weeks and have been known to stay on positions for as long as 4 months.
-You will be able to pick the schedule you would like to work.
+Newborn Care Specialists usually work a minimum of 2 weeks and have been known to stay on positions for as long as 6 months.
+Each family will have it’s own unique support needs and requirements.

 Salary is usually based on two factors: the amount of experience the candidate brings to the position and the number of infants involved (singleton, twins, triplets, quads or more.)
 Each region has set standards for what the average rate.
 Please check your local city and state for verification of standard rates.

-The average salary range for a Newborn Care Specialist is $18-$30 range based on the number of children is below:
+The average hourly rate for a Newborn Care Specialist is $18-$60 based on the number of children and region.

 Since Newborn Care Specialists typically work as temporary employees, they usually receive no benefits.